1. Applicable Law

 In some cases, you may be entitled to assistance with your professional fees, particularly in relation to any investigation into your tax affairs by HMRC.
 Assistance may be provided through insurance policies you hold or via membership of a professional or trade body.
 Other than where such insurance was arranged through us, you will need to advise us of any such insurance cover that you have.
 You will remain liable for our fees regardless of whether all or part are liable to be paid by your insurers.

 We will bill you on completion of an assignment or task and all our invoices will be due for payment on date of invoice.
 Where an email address has been provided by a client, all invoices are sent via email to the latest email address that has been provided.
-We ask that you keep us updated with any changes to your contact details, including email addresses, telephone numbers and addresses.
+We ask that you keep us updated with any changes to your contact details (via the software link provided called AccountancyManager where possible), including email addresses, telephone numbers and addresses.
 Any disbursements we incur on your behalf, any expenses incurred in the course of carrying out our work for you and any additional financial advice provided in the meantime will all be added to our invoices as appropriate.

 Unless otherwise agreed to the contrary our fees do not include the costs of any third party, counsel or other professional fees.
-Additional financial advice is charged at £75 per hour.
-From 1st October 2018, all of our invoices will be subject to VAT and an additional 20% will therefore be added to any net fees.
+All additional financial advice is charged at £75 per hour plus VAT.
+Bookkeeping is charged at £15 per hour plus VAT.
+Self-assessment tax returns are £125 plus VAT, and any additional work involved for accounts produced is charged extra.
+From 1st October 2018, all of our invoices are subject to VAT and an additional 20% is therefore be added to any net fees.